apigee/apijam/Module-2a/Labs/Lab 1/README.md

 ### If you already have the Hipster API Products proxy built from previous API Jam

    If you already have the Hipster API Products proxy built from API Jam [Module-1](https://github.com/aliceinapiland/apijam/tree/master/Module-1) deployed in your Apigee Edge org, please complete the steps below:
    * You will need to clean the proxy up and save as a new revision.
 We do this so that existing policies do not conflict with the policies you configured during the previous API Jam module labs.
-To do this, go ahead and detach all existing policies from flows within your proxy.
+To do this, **go ahead and detach all existing policies from flows within your proxy**.
    ![image alt text](./media/DetachPolicy.png)

    * Then delete each of the policies you detached.